spotlightpa/poor-richard/content/news/2020-04-19-SPLBacklash20.md

 +++
 arc-id = "OQXAAI6P7BBRZGJZO24XILFSPI"
-internal-id = "SPLBacklash20"
-internal-budget = ""
-image = "external/587axdrx3xydbrmfdpgkhzq5bw.jpeg"
-image-description = "Pennsylvania officials are aware of the gathering and have advised against it." image-caption = "" image-credit = "Kalim A. Bhatti / Philadelphia Inquirer" image-size = "" published = 2020-04-19T14:17:46Z slug = "pennsylvania-coronavirus-rally-harrisburg-quarantine" authors = ["Jason Nark", "Cynthia Fernandez"] byline = "Jason Nark of the Philadelphia Inquirer and Cynthia Fernandez of Spotlight PA" title = "The backlash against the quarantine has begun in Pennsylvania, with anti-shutdown rally Monday in Harrisburg" subtitle = "" description = "“I’m definitely not going to be out there shouting at people for not wearing masks,” said Chris Dorr, organizer of the Monday rally in Harrisburg.
-“This is a free country, right?”" blurb = "“I’m definitely not going to be out there shouting at people for not wearing masks,” said Chris Dorr, organizer of the Monday rally in Harrisburg.
-“This is a free country, right?”" kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = ""
+authors = ["Jason Nark", "Cynthia Fernandez"] blurb = "“I’m definitely not going to be out there shouting at people for not wearing masks,” said Chris Dorr, organizer of the Monday rally in Harrisburg.
+“This is a free country, right?”" byline = "Jason Nark of the Philadelphia Inquirer and Cynthia Fernandez of Spotlight PA" description = "“I’m definitely not going to be out there shouting at people for not wearing masks,” said Chris Dorr, organizer of the Monday rally in Harrisburg.
+“This is a free country, right?”" feed-exclude = false image = "external/587axdrx3xydbrmfdpgkhzq5bw.jpeg" image-credit = "Kalim A. Bhatti / Philadelphia Inquirer" image-description = "Pennsylvania officials are aware of the gathering and have advised against it." internal-id = "SPLBacklash20" kicker = "Coronavirus" modal-exclude = false no-index = false pinned = false published = 2020-04-19T10:17:46-04:00 slug = "pennsylvania-coronavirus-rally-harrisburg-quarantine" suppress-date = false suppress-featured = false title = "The backlash against the quarantine has begun in Pennsylvania, with anti-shutdown rally Monday in Harrisburg" topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>